-TLS Certificates include a non-null Subject DN containing the verified information of an entity (i.e. Subscriber), which is either Apple Inc. or one of its subsidiaries.
-The Fully Qualified Domain Names (FQDN) and/or Wildcard Domain Names included in the Subject Alternative Name extension and Common Name field identify the device(s) controlled by the Subscriber.
+TLS Server Certificates include a non-null Subject DN containing the verified information of an entity (i.e. Subscriber), which is either Apple Inc. or one of its subsidiaries.
+The Fully Qualified Domain Names ("FQDN") and/or Wildcard Domain Names included in the Subject Alternative Name extension and Common Name field identify the device(s) controlled by the Subscriber.
+For IDNs, the Apple Public CA may include the Punycode version of the IDN as a subject name

-S/MIME Certificates include a non-null Subject DN containing either the verified information of an entity that sponsored the Certificate issuance and the verified email; or, the verified email address only.
-The Common Name field and the rfc822Name include the email address controlled by the individual requesting the S/MIME Certificate.
+S/MIME Certificates include a non-null Subject DN containing either the verified information of an entity (i.e. Subscriber), which is either Apple Inc. or one of its subsidiaries, and the verified Mailbox; or, the verified Mailbox Address only in either the Common Name or Email Address fields.
+The rfc822Name field in the Subject Alternative Name extension includes the Mailbox Address from the Subject DN.